-At the beginning of 2023, the OAA included more than 4,700 architects as members, along with 1,900 Intern Architects, 400 Life Members, 250 Retired Members, 630 Student Associates, and 37 Honorary Members who hold status with the Association.
+In early 2025, the OAA included more than 5,100 Architects and 50 Licensed Technologists as members, along with Intern Architects, Retired or Life Members, Student Associates, and Honorary Members who hold status with the Association.
 There are more than 1,980 architectural practices in Ontario.

-Ontario architects are highly trained professionals bound by regulations made under the Architects Act.
-To obtain an architect's license, individuals must gain a minimum of three years practical experience, pass extensive examinations, and attend the OAA Admission Course.
-Once licensed, architects are required to actively participate in the OAA Continuing Education Program.
+OAA members are highly trained professionals bound by regulations made under the Architects Act.
+To obtain a licence or limited licence, individuals must gain years of practical experience, pass extensive examinations, and attend the OAA Admission Course.
+Once licensed, Architects and Licensed Technologists are required to actively participate in the OAA Continuing Education Program.